 I love seeing all the thrifty costume-making for World Book Day.
 There’s always some amazing achievements from very busy parents.

-Planning ahead is key or else your kids might be dressing as an Argos catalogue like comedian Joe Heenan’s kids…
+Planning ahead is key.
+Otherwise your kids might be dressing as an Argos catalogue like comedian Joe Heenan’s kids…

 So today I have a Top 5 List of free ways to get your kids interested in reading.

 Bookstart gifts free books to all children at two key ages before school.
 This is to help families read together every day and inspire children.
 Bookstart Baby and Treasure are gifted to children at 0-12 months and 3-4 years.
 They also have additional needs and dual-language resources on their website.

 Your health visitor, provides this purple bag in your baby’s first year to help you share stories, rhymes and songs.
 It contains two board books, a rhyme sheet and a booklet of tips and ideas for sharing books.

 Your preschooler will receive their special gift envelope when they are 3–4 years old, from their nursery or children’s centre.
 Inside is a picture book for you to share, plus a friendly booklet with tips and ideas for reading together.

 Nearly 100 years after his birth, Roald Dahl’s stories continue to inspire children and adults around the world.
 From his creative use of language to his memorable characters.
 Dahl’s books have been adapted into musicals, films, plays, TV shows, operas, artworks, and much more.